erichuang1/ds-java/README.md

 ## Getting Started

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+Welcome to the ds-java project on GitHub!
+This project aims to design and implement a plain/vanilla version of client-side simulator that acts as a simple job dispatcher for the ds-sim simulation protocol as described in the ds-sim user guide.

 ## Folder Structure

 The workspace contains two folders by default, where:

+- `bin`: the folder consisting the project binaries, ds-server and its components
 - `src`: the folder to maintain sources
-- `lib`: the folder to maintain dependencies

-Meanwhile, the compiled output files will be generated in the `bin` folder by default.
+The compiled output files will be generated in the `bin` folder by default.

 > If you want to customize the folder structure, open `.vscode/settings.json` and update the related settings there.